-There’s a list of the recommended order and other options below.
+Above is a list of the recommended order to read.
+I’ll mention more details and other options below.
 It’s a better way because many people who try to read the Bible in order from cover-to-cover tend to get stuck and stop reading.
 Only a few really determined or disciplined people are able to finish it.

 If you’re ready to start reading the Bible right away, you might want to jump ahead to that list.
 If you’re interested in a more detailed answer so you’ll be confident that it’s the best way to go, let’s take a closer look.